Dec 4, 2014

 Gamma is a HTML5 framework I made for creating games.
-As an experiment I've used it to port two games: This Precious Land and HerpFortress.
+As an experiment I've used it to port two games: This Precious Land.
 Also, there's a half-finished .obj viewer lying around somewhere, that's using it too.
 I have provided some thoughts on my HTML5 development experiences.

 I used Google's Closure Compiler to provide a more sane development environment.
 It does this by providing namespaces and type annotations.
 However, namespaces cannot be imported, so you're left writting things out the long way.
 In the end, I guess the big-win is being able to statically compile to a single source file.

 I do enjoy benefits of using a scripting language; specifically the read-eval-print loop.
 It means you can manipulate code at run-time, instead of waiting for compiles.
 This shortens the programmer feedback loop, which can lead to new code discoveries.
 Also, it means iteration is quick.